 No one wants to find a hair on a dinner plate.
 Chefs, food processors, and surgeons are the three primary groups who have to worry about stray facial hairs, which is why beard snoods are becoming a legal issue.

-So is it legally required to cover your long beard?
+So is it legally required to cover your beard?
 Chefs recently got in trouble for being pictured in The Washington Post without beard nets.
 What are these flimsy beard hair nets made of?
-We share all the details below.
+We share all the details and impacts on your beard care below.

 How Do Beard Hair Nets Work?